asimkhan8107/APB/README.md

 NOTE: Data transfer can not occur concurrently because the read data and write data buses do not have their own individual handshake signals.

+**ERROR Response**
+PSLVERR can be used to indicate an error condition on an APB transfer.
+Error conditions can occur on both read and write transactions.

+PSLVERR is only considered valid during the last cycle of an APB transfer, when PSEL, PENABLE, and PREADY are all HIGH.

+NOTE: Error response is recommended, but not required, that PSLVERR is driven LOW when PSEL, PENABLE, or PREADY are LOW.

 # Operating States
 The state machine operates through the following states: